-Riverside east of the Tower, north bank
+Riverside east of the Tower.
+North Bank.
+North Woolwich

 Riverside industrial strip which includes a still functioning a very large sugar refinery.
 Other industry replaced by haulage and retail.

 This post covers the north bank of the river only.
 South of the river is Woolwich Dockyard

 Post to the north Royal Albert

 St John with St Mary and St Edward.
 This is a combined Church of England and Roman Catholic Church by Laurence King & Partners.
 It was planned as part of the Pier Estate and like the housing, of dark brick.
 Painteds of St Mary and St Edward come from the former Catholic church which was on the corner of Kennard Street.
 The entrance is through a glazed link to the centre another dark brick box